H8X24A1/H8X24A1.github.io/setup/automation-setup/electric-control-modules.md

 ## Setup Shelly Device

 ### 1. Connect your Shelly device to the power grid.
- - Now a new wifi network with name starting "shelly" is available.
+ - Now a new wifi network with name prefix "shelly" is available.
  - Connect to this wifi network.
  - Open your browser and open IP address 196.168.33.1 (standard Shelly IP address).
  - Now you can see the menu of the device.